-Mary Barnes, chair; Harriet Bergmann, Bill Brainard, John Sawyer, Mary-Jo Warren.
+Mary Barnes, chair; Harriet Bergmann, Bill Brainard, Philip Rosenthal, John Sawyer, Mary-Jo Warren.

 The IT Committee helps the Office with its tech needs and works with the Office to maintain current membership data and properly archive organization records.
 The committee helps members with many types of technical needs such as computer set-up and trouble-shooting laptops, printers, tablets, phones -- MAC, PC; Apple, Android.
 Mary and Harriet also work on keeping the website up-to-date.

-Leadership Council: Village Leaders of our Six Villages
+Leadership Council: Village Leaders of our Five Villages

-Rotating chairs: Rick Allen and Judy Moore (Amity), Kem and Phoebe Edwards (Downtown), Karen Schneider and Kerala Snyder (East Rock), Judith Colton and Patty Langdon (Hamden), Carolyn Gould and Annelies Sheehan (North Haven), Susan Feinberg and Celeste Markle (Westville).
+Rotating chairs: Rick Allen and Judy Moore (Amity), Open position (Downtown), Karen Schneider and Kerala Snyder (East Rock), Judith Colton, Patty Langdon, Carolyn Gould, and Annelies Sheehan (Hamden-North Haven), Susan Feinberg and Celeste Markle (Westville).

 The Leadership Council is comprised of the Leaders of HomeHaven's Villages: Amity, Downtown, East Rock, Hamden-North Haven, and Westville.
 The Leaders meet monthly to share information about members’ needs, services, and interests, as well as to plan Village activities related to membership outreach and engagement.
 The Council provides essential feedback to the Board, committees, and management on the health, wellbeing, and needs of HomeHaven’s membership.
 The Leadership Council is staffed and supported by the Executive Director.

-Kaye Maggart, chair; Bill Brainard, Judith Colton, Fred O'Brien, Trish O'Leary Treat, Jean Spencer, Kerry Triffin.
+Kaye Maggart, chair; Bill Brainard, Judith Colton, Trish O'Leary, Kerry Triffin.

 The Membership Committee works with the Office and the Village Leaders to engage new members and help them become integrated into the community.
 The committee is involved in outreach to potential new members.
 A particular focus is reaching out to Baby Boomers, who are expected to be the next wave of new members.

-Rick Allen and Judith Colton, co-chairs; Reggie Belmont, Linda DiVicino, Barbara Fiddler, Paul Hawkshaw, Bonnie Hole, Art Katz.
+Rick Allen and Judith Colton, co-chairs; Linda DiVicino, Barbara Fiddler, Paul Hawkshaw, Bonnie Hole, Art Katz, Linda Klein, Cathy Parsons.

 The Visitors Committee is comprised of member and nonmember volunteers who visit HomeHaven members to converse, walk, read or listen to music together.
 The committee meets to share ideas, experiences, and advice.
 Visitors provide companionship to members and are often able to gauge how they are faring.
 They work closely with the Executive Director, the Office, and Village Leaders to provide support and help reduce members' isolation.
 Visitors are encouraged to observe the HomeHaven Confidentiality Credo: "Please share the least amount of information with the fewest people needed to manage a situation or get the job done."